This is a continuation of my winter vacation in Kyushu.

-Hang your wish to the others and walk through the tunnel of wishing plates.
+Hang your wishing plaque next to the others and walk through the tunnel.
 Great feeling!

 At Aoshima Shrine you can also throw plates.
-You have to hit a certain area and then it means you’ll be blessed with good fortune.
+You have to hit a certain area only then you’ll be blessed with good fortune.

-So far I’ve only seen it as “mountain version” where you throw it down or through a small circle-shaped target etc.
+So far I’ve only seen it as “mountain version” where you throw it down or through a small circle-shaped target.

 To me Aoshima Island represents Miyazaki well.
 My image of Miyazaki has always been: lots of palm trees, blue ocean, blue sky!

 Even the shrine is surrounded by palm trees!

 After the shrine visit I took my time to walk around the small island to have a closer look at the uniquely shaped rocks that make the island so famous.